nonspecialist/newznab-puppet/README.md

 ===========

 A set of puppet manifests for installing newznab.
-Note that these manifests currently work with the free, fully GPLv3 version of newznab.
-I've just recently got nnplus, and I'm adjusting the manifests to cope with that as well.
+Note that these manifests currently work (without modification) with the free, fully GPLv3 version of newznab.

+If you want to use them to install the Newznab Plus (nnplus) version of newznab, go through the donation process and then, once you've retrieved the software, rename the checked-out directory to newznab-plus, and run

+    zip -r9 newznab-plus.zip newznab-plus

+and then copy the resulting zipfile to /var/tmp on the system that you're installing

 What do I need?
 ===============